-That’s being quite modest, really.
-Most knit or crochet blankets take much longer to make than 60 hours.
+The last thing you want to do is spend 60+ hours knitting or crocheting a blanket with the wrong yarn, and that’s being quite modest really.
+Some blankets can take even longer than that to finish.
 It’s a huge investment to say the least and you need to be certain you’re using the best yarn for blankets that’ll get lots of love for years to come.

 So what’s the key to finding the best yarn for blankets?
 The answer you’re looking for is found in the answers to a few basic questions.